What is ISO 50001:2018 Energy Management System (EnMS)?

 This Standard is based on a continual improvement management system model and other well-known standards such as ISO 9001 or ISO 14001.
 This makes it easier for organizations to integrate energy management into their overall efforts to improve quality and environmental management.

 ISO 50002:2014 EnMS: Energy Audits – Requirements with guidance for use.

 ISO 50003:2014 EnMS: Requirements for bodies providing audit and certification of energy management systems.

-ISO 50004:2014 EnMS: Guidance for the implementation, maintenance, and improvement of an energy management system.
+ISO 50004:2014 EnMS: Guidance for implementing, maintaining, and improving an energy management system.

-ISO 50005 EnMS: Modular implementation of the energy management system, including energy performance evaluation techniques.
+ISO 50005 EnMS: Modular energy management system implementation, including energy performance evaluation techniques.

 ISO 50006:2014 EnMS: Measuring energy performance using energy baselines (EnB) and energy performance indicators (EnPI)

 - General Principles and guidance.